openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 Discussion
 **********

 Conventional Commits asks us to categorize changes into a small number of categories.
-There will naturally be cases where it isn't obvious which commit type to use.
+There will naturally be cases where it is not obvious which commit type to use.

-Choosing the commit type label to use for a commit is important, but it's only the first step.
+Choosing the commit type label to use for a commit is important, but it is only the first step.
 If you have doubts about which commit type to use, choose the highest-priority type that could apply.
 Then write a detailed body explaining the full complexity of your change.

 **feat vs fix**: some user-visible changes to features could be classified as "feat" or "fix".
 Choose "feat" if the change adds to the set of features.
 Choose "fix" if the change affects how a feature behaves.
 Yes, this is still subjective.